hallmx/fa_convnav/README.md

 ### Searching a CNDF dataframe and selecting model elements

 CNDF dataframes can be viewed whole to see the overall structure of the model as well as subsetted and/or searched for any combination of model element(s).
-Selected elements are returned with associated module objects for use with Pytorch hooks and fastai callbacks.
-CNDF dataframes can be saved and loaded from to persistent storage.
+Selected elements are returned with associated module objects for use with hooks and callbacks.
+CNDF dataframes can also be saved to persistent storage.

 For example: